NamGyuKang/PIXEL/README.md

 # Citation
-If you use this code in your research, please consider citing:
+If you use this code for research, please consider citing:
 ```
 @article{kang2023pixel,
 title={PIXEL: Physics-Informed Cell Representations for Fast and Accurate PDE Solvers},